Africa's Court of Human Rights on the brink of collapse | DW | 11.06.2020

 Up against weak justice systems

-Human rights organization Amnesty International warns that many governments not only boycott the ACHPR but also weaken their won country's local courts.
+Human rights organization Amnesty International warns that many governments not only boycott the ACHPR but also weaken their own country's local courts.

 "The alternative is to tell people to turn to the African Commission on Human and Peoples' Rights to appeal to the court indirectly," Fidele Kikan, Amnesty International's Country Director in Benin, told DW.